December 2, 2019

 This is a relationship calling and confirming grace gift.
 We hear and know His voice when He calls us.
-We know to ask God to explain to us the dreams and visions we have that He gives to us.
+We know to ask God to explain to us the dreams, prophecies, and visions He gives to us.
 Are they warnings?
 Are they direction?
 Are they confirmation to keep going?
 And we trust Him that He knows what information He has allowed to come our way.

 Exhortation is often connected with comforting (Romans 15:4, Acts 9:31, Acts 27:22, II Corinthians 1:4-6, II Corinthians 7:13), beseeching (I Corinthians 14:3, II Corinthians 8:4), and also admonishing (Hebrews 12:5, Hebrews 13:22) to give just a few examples.
 All of the ways that “exhortation” is described in Scripture apply to the operation of this grace gift.
 And operates according to the need a person would have to keep them going.
 Sometimes beseeching is required, sometimes admonishing is required when we are not heeding to the Caller's exhortation.
 And other times the need for comfort is required, not as a pastoral ministering type of comfort, but the comfort that is needed with the awareness of tearing away from the past.
 It can be in something like a death, or when a child no longer has a parent, or seeing our loved ones walk away from us as they go into war.
 The gift to exhort from exhortation is given to all men.
 For example, comfort is given by the Holy Spirit for the tug of the heart when a mother packs up clothes that her child has outgrown or when high school friends part as they go on different paths after graduating.
 The soon to be electrician cannot go back to the time before he had the skills that he has now.
 Something has occurred that a person cannot go back from or to.
 Mourning is often in the picture, but it is for a purpose.
 It is felt, but it is not to be immersed in.
 The gift of exhortation does not deny the mourning, but it will not allow the mourning to overtake or thwart the prophetic vision.
 The gift operates in knowledge of the circumstances and those involved (II Corinthians 2:4, Colossians 4:8).